knassar/sate-cms/docs-source/content/docs/sate-website.md

 A website using Sate is structured in two parts:

  * A JSON file containing the site configuration and an object map of all the website's pages
- * A file structure in which each "page" in the site is represented by an HTML file
+ * A file structure in which each "page" in the site is represented by an HTML or Markdown file

 {{</intro}}
 {{<content}}